Mongolian People's Revolutionary Party (2010): Ideology

 The MPRP believed that with the implementation of these integrated policies—aimed at creating human-centered social welfare, economic development and citizen-oriented governance—Mongolia and its people would achieve prosperity and progress.

 The MPRP, along with the Democratic Party, advocated for restrictions on the number of years a foreign firm can operate in Mongolia, and called for new industrial mining projects to be fully Mongolian-controlled.
 Some observers labelled the party "populist" on account of this position.
-The MPRP campaigned on the platform of "resource nationalism" in the 2012 election.
+The MPRP campaigned on the platform of "resource nationalism" in the 2012 parliamentary election.

 History

-Former logo of the Mongolian People's Revolutionary Party.
+Initial logo of the MPRP during its early years.

+Founding

-The topic of changing the name, symbol and the ideology of the MPRP in a post-communist Mongolia has been a subject to debate since the 1990s.
+The topic of changing the name, symbol, and ideology of the MPRP in post-communist Mongolia has been a subject of debate since the 1990s.
 During the 26th Party Congress of the MPRP in November 2010, it was ultimately decided that the party would revert back to its original name "Mongolian People's Party" and ideologically shift from democratic socialism to social democracy.

 This decision was not popular among all factions within the MPRP and its 150,000 party members.
 Ultimately, it led to the party splitting into the MPP and MPRP, the latter led by former president, former prime minister and former MPRP chairman Nambaryn Enkhbayar.
 Enkhbayar's splinter party was officially permitted to use the name "Mongolian People's Revolutionary Party" by the Supreme Court of Mongolia on 24 June 2011.

 Justice Coalition

-In May 2012, the MPRP formed the Justice Coalition with the Mongolian National Democratic Party (MNDP) to run for the upcoming 2012 elections.
-The coalition won 11 seats out of 76 in the State Great Khural and became a part of a coalition government with the Democratic Party (DP).
-The coalition gradually broke up as MNDP members of parliament crossed the floor to the DP, and was dissolved in May 2016.
+In May 2012, the MPRP formed the Justice Coalition with the Mongolian National Democratic Party (MNDP), a splinter of the Democratic Party (DP) founded in 2005, to run for the upcoming 2012 legislative elections.
+The coalition, led by the MPRP, won 11 of the 76 seats in the State Great Khural and became a junior coalition partner with the governing DP.

+Prior to the election, the election commission rejected party chairman Enkhbayar's son, Enkhbayaryn Batshugar who ranked fifth, from the coalition's party list candidates.
+The rejection of Batshugar allowed the election of Tserendashiin Oyuunbaatar, who ranked 7th on the modified party list.
+However, the party, interested in appointing Batshugar as MP, prevented Oyuunbaatar from being sworn in on the basis that he wasn't a registered MPRP member.
+In December 2012, the MPRP made a failed attempt to push for Batshugar's parliamentary seat.
+Oyuunbaatar was eventually sworn in to parliament as the 74th MP on 28 December 2012.

+The coalition gradually broke up as MNDP and MPRP members of parliament crossed the floor to the DP and MPP.
+It was officially dissolved in accordance with the law in June 2016, with four remaining seats.

 The MPRP ran independently in the 2016 parliamentary elections and won only a single seat in the State Great Khural.
+Oktyabriin Baasankhüü was elected as the party's only lawmaker from the 47th constituency in Orkhon Province.
+With parliamentary representation, the party became constitutionally eligible to nominate a candidate for the upcoming 2017 presidential election.